Scalar-Mediated Inelastic Dark Matter as a Solution to Small-Scale Structure Anomalies: Introduction

 \section{Introduction}

-The classical cosmological model --- Lambda Cold Dark Matter ($\Lambda$CDM) --- was successful in explaining the large-scale structure of the universe~\cite{Planck2018}.
-The predictions of $\Lambda$CDM are in good alignment with almost everything from the temperature anisotropies of the Cosmic Microwave Background (CMB) to the galaxy cluster distributions.
-However, at sub-galactic scales, distances $\lesssim 10$ kpc and halo masses $\lesssim 10^{11} M_\odot$ show significant deviation from collisionless $N$-body simulations and astrophysical observations~\cite{Bullock2017}.
-Classified as ``small scale crises'', these deviations suggest that the dark sector is far off from the collisionless assumption~\cite{Springel:2005nw}.
-The anomalies include: (i) The core-cusp problem, CDM simulations have estimated dark matter halos with high central density cusps ($\rho \propto r^{-1}$)~\cite{Navarro1997}.
-In contrast, rotation curves derived in dwarf galaxies, as well as those of Low Surface Brightness (LSB) galaxies, show cores that are likely low-density ($\rho \propto r^0$) in the center~\cite{Oh2011, Moore1994, deBlok2010}. (ii) The diversity problem, galaxies with similar maximum circular velocities ($V_\text{max}$), corresponding to the mass of the halo, show a huge scatter in their inner rotation curves ($V_\text{2kpc}$)~\cite{Oman2015}.
-CDM predicts a strict dependence between concentration and mass, and no hypotheses explain the existence of dense and diffuse galaxies in comparable potential wells~\cite{Creasey2017}. (iii) The missing satellites and (iv) too-big-to-fail problems, simulations show a large population of massive subhalos at the center of milky way-like systems that is not observed~\cite{Klypin1999, Moore1999}.
-Some subhalos do not have visible stars due to baryonic feedback.
-Also, the dynamical properties of the most massive subhalos are different from the observed kinematics for the brightest satellite galaxies~\cite{BoylanKolchin2011, GarrisonKimmel2014}.
+The classical cosmological model Lambda Cold Dark Matter ($\Lambda$CDM) has been successful in explaining the large-scale structure of the universe~\cite{Planck2018}.
+Its predictions agree well with observations ranging from temperature anisotropies in the Cosmic Microwave Background (CMB) to galaxy cluster distributions.
+However, on sub-galactic scales, with distances $\lesssim 10$ kpc and halo masses $\lesssim 10^{11} M_\odot$, significant deviations from collisionless $N$-body simulations and astrophysical observations appear~\cite{Bullock2017}.
+Classified as ``small-scale crises,'' these deviations suggest that the dark sector may depart from the collisionless assumption~\cite{Springel:2005nw}.
+The anomalies include: (i) the core--cusp problem: CDM simulations predict dark matter halos with high central-density cusps ($\rho \propto r^{-1}$)~\cite{Navarro1997}, while rotation curves in dwarf and Low Surface Brightness (LSB) galaxies favor low-density cores ($\rho \propto r^0$)~\cite{Oh2011, Moore1994, deBlok2010}; (ii) the diversity problem: galaxies with similar maximum circular velocities ($V_\text{max}$), corresponding to similar halo masses, show large scatter in their inner rotation curves ($V_\text{2kpc}$)~\cite{Oman2015}; (iii) the too-big-to-fail problem: simulations predict a large population of massive subhalos in Milky Way-like systems that is not observed~\cite{Klypin1999, Moore1999}.
+Some subhalos may be dark due to baryonic feedback, and the dynamical properties of the most massive subhalos differ from the observed kinematics of the brightest satellite galaxies~\cite{BoylanKolchin2011, GarrisonKimmel2014}.